Manage multiple test suites

 Test sequence file storage location

-Test sequence file in the projects view
+Test sequence file in the project view

-Test sequence file in the
+Test sequence file in the project folder

 The test sequence file has the file ending